timothygmitchell/Deep_Learning_for_Digit_Recognition/README.md

 I used Poonam Ligade's Kaggle notebook as a starting point to study deep learning with Keras.
 Image pre-processing involved centering and scaling pixels to unit variance.

-For activation functions and other technical details, the code is rich in comments.
+For activation functions, optimizers, and other technical details, my code is rich in comments.

 In order of increasing complexity, I tested 5 different architectures:
 - a simple fully connected feedforward neural network (single-layer perceptron)